hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![Attachment Entity](assets/Video2.png)

 You would need to create a Button HSL for letting the user upload the image and document.
+To know more about using Button HSL click [**here**](https://docs.haptik.ai/bot-builder/basic/chat-elements#open-screen)

 ![Attachment Example on Bot](assets/AttachmentHSL.png)